 Thunor Core Tutorial

-Thunor (pronounced THOO-nor) is a free software platform for managing, visualizing, and analyzing high throughput cell proliferation data, which measure the dose-dependent response of cells to one or more drug(s).
+Thunor (pronounced THOO-nor) is a free software platform to manage, visualise, and analyse high throughput cell proliferation data, which measure the dose-dependent response of cells to one or more drug(s).

 This repository, Thunor Core, is a Python package which can be used for standalone analysis or integration into computational pipelines.